jfree/orson-charts/README.md

 Orson Charts is very easy to use, and includes comprehensive Javadocs.
 Licenses can be purchased from Object Refinery Limited.
 The license permits royalty-free redistribution of the Orson Charts runtime jar file.

-Orson Charts is also available for Android and for HTML5 (Javascript).
+Orson Charts is also available separately for Android and for HTML5 (Javascript).

 Evaluation Version